-financial statements or our knowledge obtained in the audit or otherwise appears to be materially misstated.
 We have raised recommendations for management as a result of our audit work in Appendix A. Our follow up of recommendations from the prior year's audit are detailed in Appendix B.

-Our work is now substantially complete and subject to the outstanding items set out on page 5 being resolved, we anticipate issuing an unqualified audit opinion.
+Thee are some areas outstanding on the audit.
+We set out the main outstanding items on page 5.
+Subject to these being resolved, we anticipate issuing an unqualified audit opinion.